-The 2017 public television series Inside California Education has profiled several classified employees and CSEA members.
+The public television series Inside California Education recently profiled several classified employees and CSEA members.
 These videos show what it means to be an Everyday Hero and underscore the vital contributions classified employees make to public education and our communities.

 Kristina Munoz is a paraeducator and member of Patterson Unified Chapter 174.
-She works with an 11-year-old student with Down Syndrome.
+She works with an 11-year-old student with Down's syndrome.

 "The teacher has almost 30 other students they're focused on," Munoz says.
 "The teacher can't stop what she's doing to help one student when there's 30 other kids in the classroom that need her support as well.
 So, that's where I come in."